 SDSU Computer Science Program Educational Objectives

-- Writing and verbal communication skills to effectively interact with clients, management, and team members
+- Utilize and apply communication tools effectively, both written and verbal, to interact with clients, management, and team members in a field requiring computing

-- Employability: Graduates will be immediately employable in high-technology companies that utilize their computing education
+- Work in high-technology companies that utilize their computing education

 SDSU Computer Science Student Outcomes